angus-mackenzie/ASD-Notes/ASD05.md

     * Individual team members meet to inspect each others' activities and make appropriate adaptations
 * Driving the iteration is a list of requirements
 * This cycle repeats until the project is complete
 * Product features are broken down into individual tasks by programmer team
 * Worked on for an iteration of (two weeks to) a month
 * Account for their tasks and to each other in a daily meeting
 * End of the iteration a product review occurs of all work done in that iteration
-* Project directors and publishers determine how to prioritize the next iteration bsed on the work done in the latest
+* Project directors and publishers determine how to prioritize the next iteration based on the work done in the latest
 * The heart of Scrum lies in the iteration
 * The team
     * Takes a look at the requirements